nhernandezdlm/nhdlm_cml_demo/code/README.md

 * **Schedule** : Manual
 * **Engine Profile** : 1 vCPU / 2 GiB

-The rest can be left as is.
+Enable Spark and the rest can be left as is.
 Once the job has been created, click **Run** to start a manual run for that job.

 ### 5 Serve Model